model-map/wikipedia-to-kindle-azw3-pdf/README.md

-# Wikipedia-to-kindle-azw3-pdf
+# Wikipedia-to-kindle--pdf

-A bash script to send wikipedia articles to kindle as AZW3.
+A bash script to send wikipedia articles to kindle as .
 Also downloads the pdf to your current directory.

-# Usage
+# Setup

 <sup>(Note: If you only want to download wikipedia articles as pdf and don't care about sending them to your kindle, skip step 1,2,3,4 and go directly to step 5.)</sup><br><br>
 Before we can begin executing the script we need to make a few changes on our end.<br>